Economy and employment data

 Measuring unemployment in Kent

-There are three main ways to measure unemployment.
+There are 3 main ways to measure unemployment.
 These are presented in the unemployment measures bulletin (PDF, 217.1 KB).

 Universal Credit claims in Kent